beartype/beartype/README.rst

 .. parsed-literal::

-   Type-check anything against any type hint – at any time.
+   Type-check anything against any type hint – anywhere, at any time.

 When the ``isinstance()`` and ``issubclass()`` builtins fail to scale, prefer the ``beartype.abby`` functional API enabling you to type-check *anything*